jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/fey/Swan Maiden.md

 Temperature: temperate
 Organization: solitary, pair, or flock (3-10)
 Treasure: standard (chain shirt, mwk longsword, longbow with 20 arrows, other treasure)
-Description: Swan maidens are fey shapechangers who vow to protect unspoiled wilds from the encroachment of civilization or evil.
-They live in small flocks along secluded lakeshores.
-Because stealing a swan maiden's cloak robs her of her shapechanging ability, most maidens avoid humanoids and take up armor and weapons to defend themselves.
 Race:
 Class:
 MR: